nest/nest-simulator/doc/index.rst

 How the documentation is organized
 ####################################

-* `Tutorials <tutorials/index>` show you step by step how to get started with NEST.
+* :doc:`Tutorials <tutorials/index>` show you step by step how to get started with NEST.
 If you haven't used NEST before, this is a good place to start.

-* `Example Networks <examples/index>`  describe specific use-cases of neural networks developed for NEST.
-The examples range frome simple `one neuron models </examples/one_neuron>` to more complex networks such as `Random Balanced Network Example with the Multisynapse Neuron Model <examples/brunel_exp_multisynapse_nest>`.
+* :doc:`Example Networks <examples/index>`  describe specific use-cases of neural networks developed for NEST.
+The examples range frome simple :doc:`one neuron models </examples/one_neuron>` to more complex networks such as :doc:`Random Balanced Network Example with the Multisynapse Neuron Model <examples/brunel_exp_multisynapse_nest>`.

-* `Topical Guides <guides/index>` provide deeper insight into several topics and concepts at an intermediate to high level.
-Here you can find guides to  `setting up your system with MUSIC <guides/using-nest-with-music>`, `Parallel Computing <guides/parallel-computing>`, details on `Gap Junction Simulations <guides/simulations-with-gap-junctions>` and `much more <guides/index>`.
+* :doc:`Topical Guides <guides/index>` provide deeper insight into several topics and concepts at an intermediate to high level.
+Here you can find guides to  :doc:`setting up your system with MUSIC <guides/using-nest-with-music>`, :doc:`Parallel Computing <guides/parallel-computing>`, details on :doc:`Gap Junction Simulations <guides/simulations-with-gap-junctions>` and :doc:`much more <guides/index>`.

-* `Reference Material <quickref>` contains the command index and APIs for a quick look up of terms.
+* :doc:`Reference Material <quickref>` contains the command index and APIs for a quick look up of terms.

 Getting Started
 ################

-* `Why use NEST <overview>`
+* :doc:`Why use NEST <overview>`

-* `Download <download>`
+* :doc:`Download <download>`

-* `Installation Instructions <installation>`
+* :doc:`Installation Instructions <installation>`

-* `The basics of NEST <basics>`
+* :doc:`The basics of NEST <basics>`

-* `Introduction to PyNEST <tutorials/introduction-to-pynest>`
+* :doc:`Introduction to PyNEST <tutorials/introduction-to-pynest>`

-	* `Part 1: Neurons and simple neural networks <tutorials/part-1-neurons-and-simple-neural-networks>`
+	* :doc:`Part 1: Neurons and simple neural networks <tutorials/part-1-neurons-and-simple-neural-networks>`
-	* `Part 2: Populations of neurons <tutorials/part-2-populations-of-neurons>`
+	* :doc:`Part 2: Populations of neurons <tutorials/part-2-populations-of-neurons>`
-	* `Part 3: Connecting networks with synapses <tutorials/part-3-connecting-networks-with-synapses>`
+	* :doc:`Part 3: Connecting networks with synapses <tutorials/part-3-connecting-networks-with-synapses>`
-	* `Part 4: Topologically structured networks <tutorials/part-4-topologically-structured-networks>`
+	* :doc:`Part 4: Topologically structured networks <tutorials/part-4-topologically-structured-networks>`

 Getting Help
 #############

-* Check out the `FAQs <faqs/index>` for common issues.
+* Check out the :doc:`FAQs <faqs/index>` for common issues.

-* Our `video series <tutorials/videos/index>` provides instructon and examples for those who want a walk through of how to use NEST'S interface.
+* Our :doc:`video series <tutorials/videos/index>` provides instructon and examples for those who want a walk through of how to use NEST'S interface.

 * Have a question or issue?
 Ask our `Mailing List <http://mail.nest-initiative.org/cgi-bin/mailman/listinfo/nest_user>`_